-At a basic level, Journalism & Media encompasses subdisciplines that focus on how the public gains access to information.
-Be it through Journalism, Media Management, Public Relations, or Translation & Interpreting, Journalism students learn to choose their words carefully and understand their full impact.
+At a basic level, Journalism and Media encompasses subdisciplines that focus on how the public gains access to information.
+Be it through Journalism, Media Management, Public Relations, or Translation and Interpreting, Journalism students learn to choose their words carefully and understand their full impact.

 Journalism courses deliver essential knowledge for working in media organisations, such as excellent written and spoken communication skills, critical thinking, research, as well as an ethical and responsible attitude.

-Some of the specialisations in Journalism & Media include Broadcast Journalism, Digital Journalism, Enterprise Journalism, Political Journalism, Journalism Design and Graphics, Science and Environmental Journalism, and Public Relations and Advertising.
+Some of the specialisations in Journalism and Media include Broadcast Journalism, Digital Journalism, Enterprise Journalism, Political Journalism, Journalism Design and Graphics, Science and Environmental Journalism, and Public Relations and Advertising.

 After graduating, you'll find jobs as a: broadcast journalist, editorial assistant, magazine journalist, writer, web content manager, and publishing copy-editor or proofreader.
-A Bachelor's or Master's in Journalism & Media also allows you to work as a digital copywriter, multimedia specialist, translator, or public relations officer.Read more
+A Journalism & Media degree also allows you to work as a digital copywriter, multimedia specialist, translator, or public relations officer.Read more